Top Consumer Choice

-Parts C and D provide additional coverage for things like prescriptions.
+Parts C and D provide additional coverage.
+Part D provides prescription drug coverage.
 Before receiving care, double check to make sure it’s covered.

 Medigap: Medigap is supplemental health insurance coverage from private companies for people 65 years old or older.
 It provides additional coverage to people on Medicare to help with copays, deductibles, and coinsurance.

-Subsidies: The Affordable Care Act offers subsidies for health insurance coverage to low-income people.
+Subsidies: The Affordable Care Act offers financial assistance for qualified health plans to low-income people.
+These subsidies make it easier to find affordable health insurance.
 The subsidies apply to the monthly premiums.

-If you or your family have significant health care needs, then paying higher premiums for more coverage may be the best option for you.
+If you or your family have significant health care needs, then paying higher health insurance premiums for more coverage may be the best option for you.

 If you travel often, you may want to opt into a policy with some out-of-network coverage.
 That way, in the event of an emergency on a trip, you have some coverage.